rspamd/rspamd/doc/markdown/modules/phishing.md

 	# Check only domains from this list
 	domains = "file:///path/to/map";

+	# Make exclusions for known redirectors
+	redirector_domains = [
+		# URL/path for map, colon, name of symbol
+		"${CONFDIR}/redirectors.map:REDIRECTOR_FALSE"
+	];
 	# For certain domains from the specified strict maps
 	# use another symbol for phishing plugin
 	strict_domains = [
-		"${CONFDIR}/paypal.map:PAYPAL_PHISHING",
-		"${CONFDIR}/redirectors.map:REDIRECTOR_FALSE"
+		"${CONFDIR}/paypal.map:PAYPAL_PHISHING"
 	];
 }
 ~~~

-If `domains` is unspecified then rspamd checks all domains for phishing. `strict_domains`
+If an anchoring (actual as opposed to phished) domain is found in a map
+referenced by the `redirector_domains` setting then the related symbol is
+yielded and the URL is not checked further.
+This allows making exclusions
+for known redirectors, especially ESPs.

+Further to this, if the phished domain is found in a map referenced by
+`strict_domains` the related symbol is yielded and the URL not checked
-allows fine-grained control to avoid false positives and enforce some really bad phishing
+further.
+This allows fine-grained control to avoid false positives and
-mails, such as bank phishing or other payments system phishing.
+enforce some really bad phishing mails, such as bank phishing or other
+payments system phishing.

+Finally, the default symbol is yielded- if `domains` is specified then
+only if the phished domain is found in the related map.